Acadia Parish oil seeps helped discover the Jennings oilfield in 1901.

 Editor’s Note – A retired professor challenged the date of Louisiana’s first commercial oil well during a 2011 presentation at Carnegie Library in Sulphur.
 Thomas Watson, PhD, “has uncovered evidence that the first producing oil well in Louisiana was at the Sulphur Mines in 1886,” notes an article in the Sulphur Daily News.
 “This information could alter the history of oil production in Louisiana.”

 In 2014, the cumulative number of wells drilled in Louisiana from the first year of production (1902 for oil, 1905 for natural gas) was 230,647, according to the IPAA Oil & Gas Producing Industry in Your State.
-Of those wells, 35 percent were dry holes (80,907).
+Of those wells, 35 percent (80,907) were dry holes.